dsogari/cp/polygon/inc-match-two-easy/english.tutorial.md

    - If its length is odd, the answer is either $f(l,r)$ or $f(l+1,r-1)$ (if possible).
    - Otherwise, the answer is either $f(l+1,r)$ or $f(l,r-1)$ (if possible).

 Since we make a single pass over the string, the time complexity is $O(n)$.
+However, we can do better than that.

+Note that the length of a valid string with no valley is at most $2\alpha - 1$, where $\alpha$ is the size of the alphabet.
+Such a string would consist of characters starting at '`a`', going through '`z`', and back to '`a`'.
+But if the string has more characters, then it must have a valley that can be removed, because there would be at least one character on either side of the valley that is less than the corresponding extremity.

+Therefore, if the string has a length of at most $2\alpha - 1$ we can apply the algorithm above; otherwise the answer will be "`YES`".
+This results in a time complexity of $O(\alpha)$, which in this case is constant ($\alpha = 26$).